sunblaze-ucb/dpml-benchmark/README.md

 A benchmark and implementations for differentially private convex optimization algorithms.

 The algorithms implemented in this repository are as follows:
-1. Approximate Minia Perturbation - An original algorithm proposed in our paper.
+1. Approximate Minima Perturbation - An original algorithm proposed in our paper.
 2. Hyperparameter-free Approximate Minima Perturbation - Hyperparameter-free version of 1.
 3. Private Stochastic Gradient Descent in [scs13](http://ai2-s2-pdfs.s3.amazonaws.com/6154/ce8c02375184f7928e41c4fae532500f7175.pdf)
 4. Private Convex Perturbation-Based Stochastic Gradient Descent in [wlk17](https://arxiv.org/pdf/1606.04722.pdf)